ateethkj1592/MoistureMinds_KLESAGA/README.md

 MoistureMinds.ipynb contains all the tested models and their accuracy scores.

 # About_the_project
 This repository contains the code and results for predicting soil moisture content using machine learning algorithms.
-Specifically, we have used two algorithms, namely multivariate linear regression and multivariate polynomial regression, to predict the soil moisture content.
-The results of our predictions for the period of March 1 to March 10 can be found on our website.
+Specifically, we have used two algorithms, namely multivariate linear regression and multivariate polynomial regression, to predict the soil moisture content.These algorithms were trained on the datasets which could be found in https://github.com/chidaksh/CosmosocClub/tree/master/Parsec2023 .The results of our predictions for the period of March 1 to March 10 can be found on our website.Accuracies of our individual model could be found in our .ipynb files.

 # Website
 React based single page website consists of information and some of the functionalities of the models. for any given input date from march 1 to 10, predicted value for soil moisture level will be displayed.
 It will also ssuggest the best crops that could be grown in that level of soil moisture.